HealthByRo/drf_tweaks/README.rst

 Rationale
 ~~~~~~~~~

-[Django Rest Swagger][drs] is a awsome tool that generates swagger documentation out of your DRF API.
+[Django Rest Swagger][drs] is a awesome tool that generates swagger documentation out of your DRF API.
 There is however
 one deficiency - it does not offer any hooks that would allow you to automaticaly generate some additional documentation.
 For example, if you want pagination parameters to be visible in the docs, you'd have to set it explicitly: